Rebecca ArcherEarly Intervention & Teacher of the Deaf

 Nicole LeeEducational Assistant

 Nicole is a born & raised Portlander.
-She graduated from Warner Pacific College with a B.S. in Urban Studies.
-Nicole has had the opportunity to experience all kinds of previous jobs, most notably working at a locally-owned bakery for a number of years, starting a tutoring company, and now working at Tucker-Maxon!
-Her love language is food, Nicole can often be found whipping up something yummy in the kitchen.
+She graduated from Warner Pacific College with a B.S. in Urban Studies and plans to pursue a Master’s in Deaf Education.
+Nicole has had the opportunity to experience all kinds of previous jobs, most notably working at a locally-owned bakery for a number of years, starting a tutoring company, and now working at Tucker Maxon since 2014!
+Her love language is food – she can often be found whipping up something yummy in the kitchen.
 She also enjoys reading, writing, being with family, friends and nature–especially fall with it’s crispy, colored leaves.
 Nicole and her husband adopted a fat cat named Gladys who sometimes acts like a dog.
-Her favorite year in school was first grade, and she loves reading Dr. Seuss.
+Her favorite year in school was first grade, and she loves reading Dr. Seuss, but her favorite author is Mo Willems.
 Nicole is happy to color & paint with her preschool class, and she’s always ready to go on a bear hunt with them.

 Courtney LoveElementary Teacher

-Courtney grew up in the Portland area, received her Bachelor’s degree from the University of Oregon (Go Ducks!) and studied abroad in Argentina for a semester where she learned to speak Spanish and eat great food!
-She is a proud mom to a 3 year-old, Claire, who loves to read, sing and dance all day long.
-She is very excited for Claire to start pre-school at Tucker Maxon this September!
-In June of 2013, Courtney earned her Master’s of Arts in Teaching from Concordia University in Portland before finding her very first teaching job as the Upper Primary teacher at Tucker Maxon School.
-Her experience at the school has motivated her to be the most effective teacher she can possibly be for her students.
-She feel extremely lucky to be a part of the Tucker Maxon family!
+Courtney grew up in the Portland area, received her Bachelor’s degree from the University of Oregon (go Ducks!) and studied abroad in Argentina for a semester where she learned to speak Spanish and eat great food.
+She is a proud mom to Claire, who is currently in first grade at Tucker Maxon School.
+In June of 2013, Courtney earned her Master’s of Arts in Teaching from Concordia University in Portland before beginning her role as the Upper Primary teacher at Tucker Maxon School.
+Her experiences at the school have motivated her to be the most effective teacher possible for her students.
+Courtney has coached the FIRST LEGO League robotics team at Tucker Maxon the past four years, and loves teaching students through hands-on learning experiences.
+She feels extremely lucky to be a part of the Tucker Maxon family!

 Nina MalikElementary Teacher

 Nina Malik has always loved all types of games and owns hundreds of games which she plays with her family and friends.
 She grew up in a military family and has lived in many states including Maine, Arizona, Connecticut, and Oklahoma.
 She also spent almost three years living in Iceland.
 She struck out on her own after high school, first attending school in Philadelphia for her AS in Business Administration before moving to Oregon to switch majors and finish her BA in Child and Family Studies at Portland State University.
 At PSU, she focused in elementary education, then received her MAT from the University of Southern California in 2012.
 Nina loves to play in many ways and volunteer her time in the community.
-Some of her favorite activities are bike rides, roller coasters, and board games.
-Some of her favorite volunteer spots are the Oregon Food Bank, Free Geek, and the Bicycle Transportation Co-op.
+Outside of the classroom some of her favorite activities are bike rides, roller coasters, and board games.
+She and her wife live with their teenage son and young daughter.
+The family likes to go camping, take road trips, explore new places, and find the unusual places and oddities in the world.

 Mariah MorrisEducational Assistant